klaatu01/skedgy/README.md

 ### Adding dependencies to tasks

 This can be useful if you want tasks to be able to acces some 'global' state, such as a database connection or a channel to send messages to.
-You can only provide on dependency per type, so if you need multiple instances of the same type, I suggest wrapping them in a struct.
+You can only provide one dependency per type, so if you need multiple instances of the same type, I suggest wrapping them in a struct.

 ```rust
 use async_channel::Sender;